 Folic acid, or folate, is one of the B vitamins that helps provide healthy cells with energy.
 This vitamin is essential during the earliest stages of pregnancy when a fetus’s spinal cord and brain are forming (9).

 After conception, it can help prevent neural tube defects (NTDs) (9).
-The U.S Centers for Disease Control and Prevention (CDC) recommends that all women of childbearing age get 400 micrograms of folic acid every day in their diet through foods like (17):
+The U.S Centers for Disease Control and Prevention (CDC) recommends that all women of childbearing age get at least 400 micrograms of folate every day in their diet through foods like (17):